advance100/doc_webpack/hot module replacement with webpack.md

 HMR is a opt-in feature, so it only affects modules that contains HMR code.
 The documentation describes the API that is available in modules.
 In general the module developer writes handlers that are called when a dependency of this module is updated.
 He can also write a handler that are called when this module is updated.

 In most cases it's not mandatory to write HMR code in every module.
 If a module has no HMR handlers the update bubbles up.
-This means a single handler can handle a update to a complete module tree.
+This means a single handler can handle an update to a complete module tree.
 If a single module in this tree is updated, the complete module tree is reloaded (only reloaded not transferred).

 ### From the HMR runtime view (technical)